echo-health/node-grpc-interceptors/README.md

 # grpc-interceptors

+@theo.gravity - Modified to work with our proto-loader impl.
+Removes all the `toLowerCamelCase` references.

 This library provides a way to instrument Node.js gRPC clients and servers with interceptors/middleware e.g. for Prometheus metrics, Zipkin tracing etc.

 ### Usage